Guide to Work, Study, Travel and Living Abroad

 Sailing fast and hard aboard the yawl Arcturus.

-We were heaved-to in the middle of the Atlantic, the sails of the 40-foot sloop set in such a way that the boat drifted slowly through the water, riding gently upon the heaving ocean swell that rose and fell with cosmic regularity.
-The puffy trade-wind clouds marched across the sky in the perpetual easterly breeze.
-The sea itself was an indescribable shade of deep blue that exists only in the deep waters far offshore, a color for which we have no word.
+We were heaved to in the middle of the Atlantic, the sails of the 40-foot sloop set in such a way that the boat drifted slowly through the water, riding gently upon the heaving ocean swell that rose and fell with cosmic regularity.
+The puffy trade wind clouds marched across the sky in the perpetual easterly breeze.
+The sea itself was an indescribable shade of deep blue that exists only in deep waters far offshore, a color for which we have no word.

-I was on the lee deck, wedged between the coach-roof and the lifelines, bracing myself against the swell, gripping an old plastic sextant and practicing my sun sights.
+I was on the lee deck, wedged between the coach roof and the lifelines, bracing myself against the swell, gripping an old plastic sextant and practicing my sun sights.
 Engaging in a method of navigation used for centuries is to truly become one with the universe, a sensation long lost among the lives of those on shore.
-After plotting my line of position that I obtained by calculating the angle of the sun on the horizon, I reckoned we were around 26 degrees North latitude, 65 degrees West longitude, just about halfway between Charleston, SC and our landfall in the Virgin Islands.
-We were seven days off the East Coast, another seven or so more to sail, and had finally adjusted to life at sea, the simple life of living in tune with the universe.
+After plotting my line of position that I obtained by calculating the angle of the sun on the horizon, I figured we were around 26 degrees North latitude, 65 degrees West longitude, just about halfway between Charleston, SC, and our landfall in the Virgin Islands.
+We were seven days off the East Coast, another seven or so more to sail.
+We had finally adjusted to life at sea, the simple life of living in tune with the universe.

 Andy at helm of yawl